pipecat-ai/rtvi-infra-examples/01-local/README.md

 🤖 `bot.py` The chatbot agent, leveraging Pipecat and the library's RTVI framework implementation.

-The example bot included in this project does not require any GPU-enabled platform to run, instead opting for AI services that are available via services.
+The example bot included in this project does not require any GPU-enabled platform to run, instead opting for AI services that are available via http / websockets (no local models.)
 You can, of course, configure your pipeline to use on-premises models if you prefer.

 **Note: The term 'local' in this project name refers to the ability to spawn agents as Python processes on your local computer instead of containerizing and deploying them to the cloud.
-However, please note that the bot services still require an active internet connection to function.**
+Please note, however, that the bot services still require an active internet connection to function.**

 ## Quickstart